canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 ## Overview
 Duration: 5

-Kubernetes offers a range of storage solutions out of the box but the majority of these are specific to cloud providers, for example gcp or aws.
-This means that the options left for baremetal deployments is Ceph, local or NFS.
+Kubernetes offers a range of storage solutions out of the box, but the majority of these are specific to cloud providers, for example, AWS or Google Cloud.
+This means that the options left for bare metal deployments are Ceph, NFS or local.

-StorageOS is a newcomer to this arena providing an easy to setup solution for storage in Charmed Kubernetes which is up and running within minutes.
+StorageOS is a newcomer to this area providing an easy to setup solution for storage in Charmed Kubernetes which is up and running within minutes.

 ### In this tutorial you'll learn how to...